-Back in July, this Yorkshire fam-a-lam travelled to the beautiful Kefalonia in Greece.
-The island is probably best known for the book/film Captain Corelli’s Mandolin but, in the interest of honesty, the only memories that I have of that are the book laying on my step mums bedside table when I was younger.
+Back in July, this Yorkshire fam-a-lam travelled to the beautiful Lourdas Kefalonia in Greece.
+The island is probably best known for the book/film Captain Corelli’s Mandolin.
+The only memories that I have of that are the book laying on my step mums bedside table when I was younger.
 Other than it being in Greece, I was pretty clueless about our holiday destination.

 The main things I learnt about travelling with a baby was: